Georgia elections chief punts to governor, legislature on delaying May 19 primary

 “If they want to move it, let us know what date it is and we’ll have it on that date,” Raffensperger said.

-As of noon Wednesday, more than 4,600 Georgians had tested positive for COVID-19, the disease caused by the novel strain of coronavirus that has sparked a global pandemic.
-It has killed 139 patients from Georgia.
+As of noon Wednesday, April 1, more than 4,600 Georgians have tested positive for COVID-19, the disease caused by the novel strain of coronavirus that has sparked a global pandemic.
+It has killed 184 patients from Georgia as of April 3.

 Asked if he felt conditions would be safe enough for in-person early voting starting late this month and for the May 19 primary day, Raffensperger said that is a tough prediction to make.